Need Laboratory Equipment for your reasearch?

 - Always wipe the lenses from the center outward and avoid touching them!

 Storing units is also crucial to reduce possible adverse effects.
-Thus, always use protective lens and dust caps and keep units in a moisture-free environment.
+Thus, always use protective lenses and dust caps and keep units in a moisture-free environment.

 - Last but not least, never look at the sun directly to avoid eye damage!!!